fractalate/study-clrs-introduction-to-algorithms/README.md

 ## Python

-Setting up a Python virtual environment, from the root of this project:
+To set up a Python virtual environment, from the root of this project:

 ```
 python3 -m venv venv